Posted on

 - three years from the date of death, whichever occurs first.

-California wrongful death law allows family members to recover damages when a loved one has died as the result of someone’s wrongful act.
+California wrongful death law allows family members to recover damages when a loved one has died as a result of someone’s wrongful act.
 The law is in the statute Code of Civil Procedure 377.60.

 Consider, for example, a situation in which a person died instantly in a car accident.
 Here, that person’s family members have to file a legal action within two years from the date of the accident.